NESCent/hip_hack_howto/manuscript.md

 * Ensure that teams and discussions during the hackathon are open, welcoming, and inclusive.
 * Identify participants that might be disengaged or inactive, and make an effort to reach out to them and actively engage them in the activity

+[see citation at end for a reference on power of hackathons to improve diversity]

 ## Technology awareness and knowledge exchange
 A critical contribution of hackathons is represented by raising awareness of existing and new technologies/methodologies.
 There are several aspects and examples of this.